lopsae/worktable/style.md

 For setters methods the description should start with "Sets ..."

 For getter/setter methods the description should start with "Access ..."

+TODO: add note about verb tenses in parameters optional.assert(equals expected:) // `equals` because it reads "assert that optional equals expected" array.assert(count expected:) // `count` because that is the name of the property to check, and reads "assert array's count property"